How to Remove Your Makeup Without Soap or Water

 With the way makeup is evolving and improving year after year, we're hopeful that its ease of application will continue to make strides.
-And in a far-off fantasy that'll probably only happen when aliens walk the Earth, we'd love makeup that takes itself off (that's not too much to ask, right?).
+And in a far-off fantasy world that'll probably only happen when aliens walk the earth, we'd love makeup that takes itself off (that's not too much to ask, right?).
 As much as we love putting makeup on, having to remove it every night isn't nearly as fun.
-Instead, it's more of a chore that we know we have to do but would be totally content to never have to do again.
+To make this nightly chore a little more interesting, we've compiled nine different ways to remove makeup without using makeup remover.

-When our cleansers don't do the job of removing every inch of makeup, we'll sometimes turn to an oil-free remover or a makeup wipe to rid any residue, but what if those methods break you out? (*Raises hand*).
-In that case, turning to a more practical option or something a bit more natural may be the answer.
-Keep scrolling to see our favorite makeup-removing alternatives!
+When our cleansers don't do the job of removing every inch of makeup, we'll sometimes turn to an oil-free remover or a makeup wipe to rid any residue, but what if those methods break you out? (*Raises hand.*) In that case, turning to a more practical option or something a bit more natural may be the answer.
+Keep scrolling to see our favorite makeup-remover alternatives.

 Pond's Cold Cream Cleanser ($5)